Check out this great video

 Q: Doesn't the high voltage used create an electrocution hazard?

-A: For our systems, only micro-amps of current our used, so, even though the voltage is high, it is safe.
+A: For our systems, only micro-amps of current are used, so, even though the voltage is high, it is safe.
 If it is not done in this way, it is dangerous.

 Q: Why have you succeeded, when others have not?